Chagos–Laccadive Ridge

 The Chagos–Lakshadweep Ridge (CLR), also known as the Chagos–Lakshadweep Plateau, is a prominent volcanic ridge and oceanic plateau extending between the Northern and the Central Indian Ocean.
-Laccadive is an anglicized adaptation of the word Lakshadweep which means "One Hundred Thousand Islands".
-After 1973, the Indian government de-recognized the colonial word "Laccadive " and renamed it "Lakshadweep" as per local lingua franca.
+Laccadive is an anglicized adaptation of the word IAST which means "One Hundred Thousand Islands".
+After 1973, the Indian government de-recognized the colonial word "Laccadive" and renamed it "Lakshadweep" as per local lingua franca.

 Extending from c.
 10°S to 15°N, the CLR includes the Lakshadweep, Maldives, and Chagos archipelagos and can be divided into three corresponding blocks, of which the first is continental and the two latter are oceanic.
 The CLR is asymmetrical with a steeper eastern slope and has an average depth of less than 1000 m.
 It formed south of or near the Equator together with the remaining western continental margin of India, when India separated first from Madagascar in the Mid-Cretaceous and then from the Seychelles Islands in the Late Cretaceous.